 Do You Have Low Levels of B12?

-Alternately, you can self-order the B12 test via Ulta Lab Tests.
-When you receive your test results, it’s important to note that optimal B12 levels should be between 700-900 pg/ml.
-Most labs will not flag B12 levels unless they are under 200 pg/ml.
+Alternatively, you can self-order the B12 test via Ulta Lab Tests.
+When you receive your test results, it’s important to note that optimal B12 levels should be between 700-900 pg/mL.
+As mentioned above, most labs will not flag B12 levels unless they are under 200 pg/mL.

 How to Take B12

 Pure Encapsulations B12 comes in a convenient liquid form that can be administered sublingually for optimal absorption.
-The active form of B12 in this formulation is highly bioavailable and has been shown to support neurological function, nerve cell health, healthy cognitive and nerve function, as well as memory and emotional well-being.
+The active form of B12 in this formulation is methylated and, thus, highly bioavailable.
+It has also been shown to support neurological function, nerve cell health, healthy cognitive and nerve function, memory, and emotional well-being.

-My latest book, Hashimoto’s Protocol goes further in depth on strategies for getting to the root cause of your thyroid disorder and addressing nutrient deficiencies so you can start feeling better.
+My book, Hashimoto’s Protocol, goes further in depth on strategies for getting to the root cause of your thyroid disorder and addressing nutrient deficiencies so you can start feeling better.

 I wish you well on your journey to health!